 or your favorite salsa, for serving

-Place potatoes in a medium saucepan filled with water and bring to a boil over high heat.
-Reduce heat to medium-high and boil until the potatoes are fork tender, about 15 minutes.
-Drain, set aside until cool enough to handle, then cut into a small dice.
+Cook The Potatoes: Place potatoes in a medium saucepan filled with water and bring to a boil over high heat.
+Reduce heat to medium-high and boil until the potatoes are fork-tender, about 15 minutes.
+Drain, set aside until cool enough to handle, then cut into small dice.

-Meanwhile, heat half of the oil in a large frying pan or cast iron skillet over medium-high heat.
+Cook The Chiles And Peppers: Meanwhile, heat half of the oil in a large frying pan or cast-iron skillet over medium-high heat.
 When the oil shimmers, add the onion and poblanos and season with salt.
 Turn to coat in oil and cook until the onion is golden brown, about 5 minutes.
 Stir in the diced potatoes, chipotle powder, and a pinch of salt.
-Stir to coat then cook until the potatoes are browned, about 5 minutes more.
+Stir to coat, then cook until the potatoes are browned, about 5 minutes more.
 Set aside until ready to use.

-The potato hash mixture can be made up to 2 days ahead of time – store refrigerated in an airtight container until ready to use.
+The potato hash mixture can be made up to two days ahead of time – store refrigerated in an airtight container until ready to use.

-Meanwhile, heat the remaining oil in a large nonstick pan over medium heat.
-Combine the eggs, the cheese, a few dashes of the hot sauce and a pinch of salt and whisk until smooth.
-When the oil shimmers, add the egg mixture and cook, stirring occasionally, until set, about 3 more minutes.
+Cook The Eggs: Meanwhile, heat the remaining oil in a large nonstick pan over medium heat.
+Combine the eggs, the cheese, a few dashes of the hot sauce, and a pinch of salt and whisk until smooth.
+When the oil shimmers, add the egg mixture and cook, occasionally stirring, until set, about 3 more minutes.
 Remove from heat.